deephdc/deep-docs/source/user/overview/dashboard.rst

     This dashboard allows you to interact with the underling `TOSCA templates <https://github.com/indigo-dc/tosca-templates/tree/master/deep-oc>`_
     (which configure the job requirements) instead of modules and deploy more complex topologies (e.g. a kubernetes cluster).
-    Modules can either use a `general template <https://github.com/indigo-dc/tosca-templates/blob/master/deep-oc/deep-oc-marathon-webdav.yml>`_ or create a dedicated one based on the existing templates.
+    Modules can either use a `general template <https://github.com/indigo-dc/tosca-templates/blob/master/deep-oc/deep-oc-marathon-webdav.yml>`_ or create a dedicated one based on the `existing templates <https://github.com/indigo-dc/tosca-templates/tree/master/deep-oc>`__.

 We will present the features of the Training Dashboard as it is the one that most users will interact with.